wisemuffin/dbt-template-project/README.md

 The work around is to generate the `AssetDefintion` for airbyte manually and pass input `AssetDefinition`.
 I couldnt alter `build_airbyte_assets()` to take an input `AssetDefinition` because the asset creation via `@Asset` decorator uses the params names e.g. *args instead of the original name of the `AssetDefinition`.

+# To show off
+## Dagster
+- `local development speed`: pipenv install -e and update code that is imediatly available to execute in UI
+- pipeline and business logic de coupling, you can `swap resources and IOManagers`
+- Restart from a particular point
+- `Asset aware` its not just pipelines.
+Dagster also knows what its pipelines are generating.
+- Metadata e.g. tests results

 # Fake data